zanzo420/valheim-expand_world_prefabs/README.md

 - events: List of event ids.
 At least one must be active nearby.
 - eventDistance (default: `100` meters): Search distance for nearby events.
 - filter: Data filter for the destroyed object.
-  - This might for new objects but they don't usually have any data.
+  - On servers, this also works for created objects because of network latency.
   - Format is `type, key, value`.
-Support types are int, float and string.
+Support types are bool, int, float and string.
+    - `filter: bool, boss, true` would apply only to boss creatures.
+    - `filter: string, Humanoid.m_name, Piggy` would apply only to creatures with name "Piggy".
+  - Ranges are supported for int and float.
-  - For example `int, level, 2-3` would apply to creatures with level 2 or 3.
+    - `filter: int, level, 2-3` would apply to creatures with 1 or 2 stars
+    - `filter: int, level, 0-1` is required for 1 star because 0 is the default value.
 - bannedFilter: Data filter that must not be true.

 ### Lists